docsforadobe/after-effects-plugin-guide/docs/aeios/new-kids-on-the-function-block.rst

 What Goes In
 ================================================================================

-These functions manage an input specification, After Effects’ internal representation of data gathered from any source.
+These functions manage an input specification, After Effects' internal representation of data gathered from any source.

 Any image or audio data in After Effects (except solids) is obtained from an input specification handle, or ``AEIO_InSpecH``.